DavidMayoral/Arduino-measurements/README.md

 Every set of simultaneous measurements are transmitted in a single line, separated by commas (',').

 ## 3. Python postprocessing
-The operations detailed below have been implemented in the following file: `Postprocessing` / `serial_connection`
+The operations detailed below have been implemented in the following file: `Postprocessing` / `serial_connection.py`

 The Python 'serial' module enables to read the incoming data over the Serial port.